 John believes that mental health is the cornerstone of individual health and individual health is the cornerstone to thriving societies.
 As John puts it, “My passion for StrongMinds is borne out of simple compassion for those suffering from the insidiousness of depression and stopping the inter-generational cycle.”

-Stephanie Dodson, Director: Stephanie Dodson is a Managing Director at the Draper Richards Kaplan (DRK) Foundation.
+Stephanie Dodson, Trustee: Stephanie Dodson is a Managing Director at the Draper Richards Kaplan (DRK) Foundation.
 DRK is a global venture philanthropy firm supporting early stage, high impact social enterprises and believes that with early funding and rigorous support, exceptional leaders, tackling some of society’s most complex problems, can make the world a better place.
 Stephanie is responsible for identifying and supporting DRK Entrepreneurs.

 Prior to joining DRK, Stephanie co-founded three social ventures: Strategic Grant Partners, a coalition of families that combines philanthropic investing and pro bono consulting to address issues for Massachusetts children in poverty; Project Healthy Children, which designs and implements food fortification programs in developing countries; and the Maranyundo Initiative, a boarding school for girls and teacher enrichment program in Rwanda.

 She completed the Harvard Advanced Leadership fellowship and has been an advisor and board member for several nonprofit and philanthropic organizations.
 Stephanie holds a BA in English and Environmental Studies from Oberlin College and an MBA from Stanford University.